SPJJ-Software/the-visual-guide-to-programming/README.md

 - Co-authoring an interactive visual learning guide to unlock the depths of accelerated software engineering concepts, such as JavaScript Array Methods, for enhanced comprehension and universal accessibility for learners.

-- Creating animations via JavaScript, React, and Vue, with SQL back-end, and deployment via AWS.
+- Creating animations with JavaScript base code, and refactored using React and Vue, with SQL back-end, and deployment via AWS.

 - Sample code/animation previews in this repository